openUC2/openUC2.github.io/docs/02_Toolboxes/02_ElectronicsBox/01_automation_intro.md

 1. **Mount the Objective Lens**: Attach the RMS-compatible objective to the lens holder on the Z-stage.
 2. **Assemble the Z-Stage**: Attach the motorized Z-stage to the base plate and secure the camera above it using the provided baseplates and cubes.
 3. **Connect the Electronics**: Plug in the ESP32 board, motorized stage, and LED array.
 Ensure the 12V power supply is connected to provide power to the motors and LEDs.
-4. **Connect the Camera**: Attach the camera to the UC2 setup and connect it to your computer for capturing images.

 For detailed assembly steps, refer to the **smartphone microscope** tutorial, which provides an in-depth guide to building the optical system.

-### Step 3: Controlling the Microscope with the PS4 Controller

 Now that the microscope is built and the PS4 controller is paired, you can control the motorized Z-stage and LED array: